top of page

 Another adjustment I might consider on my next one would be to rotate the sleeve so the head was more towards the back.
 There is a diagonal fold along the front of the arm that can be seen in the side views which may be helped by this.
 I'd also consider looking at the FBA to see if that would level the front hem.

-My full review of the pattern itself will follow soon.
+My full review of the pattern itself can be found here.

 Find me on Instagram, Facebook, YouTube, Bloglovin' or scroll to the bottom to subscribe to my monthly newsletter.